How we started

 As the founder of Big and Small Tortoise Rescue and Sanctuary, I can tell you that I never expected this rescue to become successful, nor did I expect to enjoy it so much!
 Despite being challenging and demanding, tortoise keeping (and rescuing) is so rewarding and enjoyable!
 I would have never thought my life would revolve around tortoises, but now-a-days, I can’t imagine my life without tortoises!
 So how did this come to be?

-Later, I had been browsing craigslist and found a sickly sulcata in Eastern Iowa that needed even more help!
+Many years ago, I had been browsing craigslist and found a sickly sulcata tortoise in Eastern Iowa that needed a lot of help!
 This tortoise had severe metabolic bone disease – so bad that his carapace was caved inward like a bowl, and there were deep grooves between each scute.
 He was approximately 6 years old and only weighed 5.6 lbs, as he lived his whole life in a small glass tank with no UV or heat.
 I really was unsure if I was ready to handle such a severe case, so I reached out to Northwest Tortoise (a tortoise rescue in Washington) for advice.
 Terese Myer, the founder of Northwest Tortoise, helped to guide me through caring for him and getting him back to full strength.
 Developing a relationship with an individual that cared so much for tortoises was very motivational and inspiring and I got the idea to start my own tortoise rescue.
 Although she warned me that there are emotional ups and downs to being in this “business” I pushed forward and started Big and Small Tortoise Rescue and Sanctuary!

 Dozer at his previous home and on his way to the sanctuary: